 Let's get ready to rumble!

-- Been eating my way around the world, one dish at time!
-I spend my time traveling, surfing, hiking, camping and eating food!
+- I've been traveling and eating my way around the world!
+Now I'm in Tokyo to share all my favourite spots!
+I spend my time traveling, surfing, hiking, camping and eating amazing food!
 My favourite Japanese food...Agedashi Tofu!